Delivering lectures online in real time

 Using breakout rooms

 You can break your students into smaller groups in their own meeting.
 As the instructor, you can join any breakout room.
 See articles on enabling breakout rooms and managing breakout rooms.
 We recommend that you do not pre-assign breakout rooms.
-It is currently not functioning as expected.
+This feature is currently not functioning as expected.

 Teaching remote and in-class simultaneously